wxyz-abcd/node-haxball/README.md

   - `properties`:
     - `name`: name of the plugin.
 Must be unique, and is used internally in `Room.setPluginActive`.
 All Plugins can be accessed with their names via `Room.pluginsMap[name]`.
     - `active`: activation status of the plugin.
 You should use `Room.setPluginActive(name, active)` if you want to modify this value manually.
+    - `room`: The room that this plugin is attached to.

   - `abstract callbacks`: These functions should be overridden when writing a GUI application using this API before creating any `Plugin` object.
 These are defined in `Plugin.prototype`.
     - `defineMetadata(metadata)`: Does nothing, returns nothing by default.
 This function should define the given `metadata` object inside this `Plugin` object.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.)
 For example, the plugins in the examples folder use the following metadata structure: `{version, author, description, allowFlags}`.
-    - `defineVariable(variable)`: Does nothing, returns `variable`'s value by default.
-This function should define the given `variable` object inside this `Plugin` object.
-This is not done here for optimization purposes.
+    - `defineVariable({name, value, type, range, description})`: Defines the variable with the given `name` and `value` inside this `Plugin` object.
+The rest of the properties are not used by default for optimization purposes.
 (We do not need these values in a non-GUI environment.)
-For example, the plugins in the examples folder use the following variable structure: `{name, type, value, range, description}`.
-This function should return the value of the `variable` since it is used once in the constructor for the plugin's `active` property.
 This function should be used whenever a variable whose value is changeable from outside will be defined.
+Fires an `onVariableValueChange` event whenever this variable's value changes, if the global `config.noVariableValueChangeEvent` is not `true`.

   - `modifier callbacks`:
     - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. `customData` is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.